framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 If you need these postprocessing effects you would need to check the "Use Game Camera?" checkbox in the Freecam panel.
 This will let you control the gameplay camera instead of creating a new one to control.

-When doing this, the Cinematic Unity Explorer will attempt to disable the component that controls this gameplay camera, but in the same cases, it won't be able to find the right component to disable and unlock the camera from the game.
+When doing this, the Cinematic Unity Explorer will attempt to disable the component that controls this gameplay camera, but in some cases, it won't be able to find the right component to disable and unlock the camera from the game.
 So if you cannot move or rotate the gameplay camera do the following:

 - Click on the "Inspect Free Camera" button at the end of the Freecam panel.
 - On the Inspector window click on the "Inspect GameObject" button.
 - Try disabling the components in the bottom right list by clicking on each component checkbox.
 - If disabling a component still doesn't let you move or rotate the camera, turn it on again and try the next component on the list.
 You will eventually reach the component that controls the camera.

+If the steps listed above fail, go to the camera parent game object (by clicking on "◄ View Parent" on the top left) and try the components there.
+If that doesn't work then you can try entering other children's gameobjects from this parent and disabling their components.
+As a last resource, you can try deleting the components instead of just disabling them, but beware since that might block you from returning to normal gameplay (and might even crash the game).

 Remember to enable it again when you have to return to gameplay, so the game can come back to properly handle it.